Lackawanna Cut-Off: Preservation and service restoration (1979–present)

 Efforts to preserve the Cut-Off began shortly after Conrail ended service on it in 1979.
 An Amtrak inspection train ran on November 13 of that year, and counties in New Jersey and Pennsylvania made attempts to acquire the line.
 Nevertheless, Conrail removed the tracks on the Cut-Off in 1984, and in the following year sold the right-of-way to two land developers: Jerry Turco and Burton Goldmeier.
-In 2001, the State of New Jersey acquired the right-of-way through eminent domain, and the short section in Pennsylvania was conveyed to the Monroe County Railroad Authority.
+In 2001, the State of New Jersey acquired the right-of-way through eminent domain for $21 million.
+The short section in Pennsylvania was conveyed to the Monroe County Railroad Authority, which joined with Lackawanna County to become the Pennsylvania Northeast Regional Railroad Authority.
 Subsequent federal studies conducted on the Cut-Off and the mainline into Pennsylvania found a need to restore passenger service.

 In 2011, after a nearly three-decade effort to reactivate the line, NJ Transit launched the $61 million Lackawanna Cut-Off Restoration Project.
 The first phase will link Port Morris Junction to Andover, New Jersey (Andover station), 7.3 mi away.
 By December 2011, about 1 mi of track had been installed from Port Morris Junction west to Stanhope, New Jersey.
 Work was delayed by various environmental and land-use issues, all of which have been resolved.
 As of 2022, about 4.25 mi of rail, in three unconnected sections, has been laid between Port Morris and Lake Lackawanna, and most of the right-of-way between Port Morris Junction and the lake had been cleared of trees and debris.
 Work on the Roseville Tunnel, a two-year project, was approved by the NJ Transit Board of Directors on April 13, 2022, and a Notice to Proceed on the project was announced by NJ Transit on September 8, 2022.
 Commuter operations are expected to begin no earlier than 2026.

-No plans have yet been announced to restore service west of Andover, though Amtrak has placed the New York City-to-Scranton rail line on its proposed 2035 map.
-A federal study has examined the feasibility of an extension into northeastern Pennsylvania, possibly as far as Scranton.